 Joe Barnhill is the Director of Learning Services and Disability Services at Avila University.
 He received an undergraduate degree in Economics from Millersville University of Pennsylvania and a graduate degree in Economics from the University of Central Missouri.
 He has taught in the Avila Advantage program since 1999.
 He teaches economics, finance, statistics and math courses.
 Joe lives in Lee’s Summit, Missouri with his wife Karla and two boys Aaron and Owen.
 He enjoys watching college sports, especially the Avila Eagles.

-Ronnie brings a background in business, education, public service and non- profits to his teaching.
+Ronnie brings a background in business, education, public service and non-profits to his teaching.
 His educational background includes two advanced degrees in psychology and another in conflict resolution.
 He is an approved mediator in Missouri and Kansas.
-He is the Coordinator of the Johnson County Small Claims Mediation program.
-He is a volunteer for the victim offender program for Catholic Charities and the Community Mediation Center.
-He is the past President of Heartland Mediators Association (HMA) and a member of six other professional mediation organizations.
+Currently he is the coordinator of two Johnson County Kansas mediation programs serving their courts.
+Ronnie is the past President of Heartland Mediators Association (HMA) and is the current President of the Association of Missouri Mediators.
+He has taught in the Advantage program since 2005 and also teaches at three other institutions of higher learning.

 Debra Belt is an Avila graduate who received her master’s degree in English Language and Literature from the University of Missouri at Kansas City.
 Since graduating, she has taught a variety of literature classes as well as composition classes at Avila University.
 She is presently teaching literature and composition at Kansas City Kansas Community College (KCKCC) and Friends University.
 She teaches most of her composition classes on-line.
 Besides teaching, Ms. Belt is a writing tutor at KCKCC and Friends University.
 Ms. Belt also edits the Kansas City Kansas Community College E-Journal, doctoral dissertations, as well as instructor evaluations.